dylanmei/kubernetes-the-cfn-way/README.md

 kubernetes-the-cfn-way
 ----------------------

-An AWS CloudFormation template Based on my walkthrough of Kelsey Hightower's [kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way). *Using this is cheating* ;)
+An AWS CloudFormation template based on a walkthrough of Kelsey Hightower's [kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way).

+*Using this is cheating!* But it does get you through some of the boring bits.

 ## common commands